 Contents

-This official plugin by Osimis extends Orthanc with an advanced
+This official plugin extends Orthanc with an advanced

 authorization mechanism.
 For each incoming REST request to some URI,

-the plugin will query a Web service to know whether the access is
+the plugin will query an external Web service to check whether the access should be granted.

-granted to the user.
-If access is not granted, the HTTP status code is
+If access is not granted, the HTTP status code is set to 403

 (Forbidden).